Lightroom Classic Catalogs: A Quick Introduction

 :OIHPOJNO:IH:OIHOIJ

 Using Lightroom’s Import from Catalog feature is a way to build a master catalog made up of your other catalogs.
 To use this, all that you need to have is more than one catalog.
 First, open the catalog that you are using a master.
-(This is the catalog that you are looking to add to) Next, to the file menu and choose “import from catalog”.
+(This is the catalog that you are looking to add to) Next, go to the file menu and choose “import from catalog”.
 Now, just browse to where another of your catalogs is located, and choose to import it.
 A list of options will appear about how to handle importing the catalog.
 After selecting your settings, begin the import.
 Notice that as you move images over from an imported catalog, they will already have the settings applied that you made in the other catalog.

 You don’t have to commit to using one system or another when it comes to catalogs.
-When I want to tightly manage a small collection of images, the single catalog approach helps me focus on a single shoot or event.
+When I want to tightly manage a small collection of images, the single catalog approach helps me on a single shoot or event.
 Merging them into a master catalog using Lightroom’s Import From Catalog option can allow for management of thousands of images easily.
 Both approaches are used by professional photographers to handle their images as part of a digital workflow.

 Conclusion